ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 The data received in a GET of the well-known URL or sent in the POST is defined in {{feedback-dataformat}}.

-HTTPS servers SHOULD share all SCTs, certificate data, and STHs they see that pass the checks above, but MAY as an optimisation choose to not share SCTs that the operator consider legitimate.
+HTTPS servers SHOULD share all SCTs and certificate data they see that pass the checks above, but MAY as an optimisation choose to not share SCTs that the operator consider legitimate.
 An example of a legitimate SCT might be one that was received from a CA as part of